Transport in Himachal Pradesh: History and development

-Kinnaur was opened up in the early 1960s with the completion of the Hindustan-Tibet National highway.
+Kinnaur was opened up in the early 1960s with the completion of the NH-5 Hindustan-Tibet National highway from Ferozepur in Punjab to Shipki La.
 Lahaul was opened up in the late 1960s with the construction of roads over Rohtang pass.
-Lahaul is only in contact due to high passes like Rohtang (3,967 m, 13,050 ft), Kunzum (4,600 m, 14,913 ft) and Baralarcha (4,300 m, 14,000 ft).
+Lahaul is reachable via roads through high passes, such as Rohtang (3,967 m, 13,050 ft), Kunzum (4,600 m, 14,913 ft) and Baralacha (4,900 m, 16000 ft).
+The building an efficient transport system was the top most priority in the first Five year plan.
+In January 1991, Himachal was linked up with the broad gauge system by extending the Delhi-Nangal rail line.